-With this regard, we recall that the statistical properties of an ensemble consisting of individual objects is given by a single--particle distribution function.
-The probability of finding an object in infinitesimal region of the phase--space is proportional to the volume of the phase--space element and the single--particle distribution function.
-The latter is assumed to fulfill the Boltzmann-Vlasov (BV) master equation, which is the semi--classical limit of a time--dependent Hartee--Fock theory through the Wigner transform of the one--body density matrix and can be used to study the dynamics of the constituents.
-At high energies, the phase--space volume and its configurations are apparently modified.
-So does the single--particle distribution function \cite{Tawfik:2010uh}.
+In this context, it is important to note that the statistical characteristics of a group of individual entities are determined by a distribution function that describes the likelihood of finding an entity within a small region of phase-space.
+This probability is directly related to both the volume of the phase-space element and the distribution function itself.
+The distribution function is expected to satisfy the Boltzmann-Vlasov (BV) master equation, which represents the semiclassical approximation of a time-dependent Hartree-Fock theory achieved through the Wigner transform of the one-body density matrix.
+This equation can be utilized to analyze the behavior of the components within the system.
+At higher energy levels, the phase-space volume and its configurations undergo noticeable alterations, leading to changes in the single-particle distribution function \cite{Tawfik:2010uh}.

-The occupation factors $\gamma_{q,s}$ act as controllers over the number of the quarks fitting within the phase--space element, i.e., similar to the chemical potentials $a=\ln E - \ln T - \ln N$, where $\lambda=\exp(-a)$ \cite{Tawfik:2010aq}.
-At $\gamma_s=\gamma_q=1$, the statistical ensemble refers to a system in chemical and thermal equilibrium, but if $\gamma_s$ or $\gamma_q$ varies from unity, while its counterpart remains equilibrium, the statistical system is modified to partial--chemical nonequilibrium.
-At $\gamma_s\neq1$ and $\gamma_q\neq1$, the statistical ensemble is apparently out--of--equilibrium.
+The occupation factors $\gamma_{q,s}$ serve as regulators for the number of quarks that can occupy the phase-space element.
+They can be compared to the chemical potentials $a=\ln E - \ln T - \ln N$, where $\lambda=\exp(-a)$ \cite{Tawfik:2010aq}.
+When $\gamma_s=\gamma_q=1$, the statistical ensemble represents a system in both chemical and thermal equilibrium.
+However, if either $\gamma_s$ or $\gamma_q$ deviates from unity while the other remains at equilibrium, the statistical system is transformed into a state of partial-chemical nonequilibrium.
+In the case of $\gamma_s\neq1$ and $\gamma_q\neq1$, the statistical ensemble is evidently in an out-of-equilibrium state.